UnitTestBot/UTBotJava/docs/Fuzzing Platform.md

 5. Characters (in UTF-16 format)
 6. Strings (consisting of UTF-16 characters)

-Fuzzer should be able to provide out-of-the-box support for these types — be able to create, modify, and process them.
-To work with multiple languages it is enough to specify the possible type size and to describe and create the concrete objects based on the FP-generated values.
+The fuzzer should be able to provide out-of-the-box support for these types — be able to create, modify, and process them.
+To work with multiple languages, it is enough to specify the possible type size and to describe and create concrete objects based on the FP-generated values.

 The recursive types include two categories:
 * Collections (arrays and lists)
 * Objects

 Collections may be nested and have _n_ dimensions (one, two, three, or more).

 Collections may be:
 * of a fixed size (e.g., arrays)
 * of a variable size (e.g., lists and dictionaries)

 Objects may have:
 1. Constructors with parameters
 2. Modifiable inner fields
 3. Modifiable global values (the static ones)
 4. Calls for modifying methods

 FP should be able to create and describe such objects in the form of a tree.
 The semantics of actual modifications is under the responsibility of a programming language.